Curtis Carroll

-Curtis "Wall Street" Carroll is an American former prisoner in California's San Quentin State Prison, released from serving a sentence of 54 years to life for murder.
+Curtis "Wall Street" Carroll (born 1978) is an American former prisoner in California's San Quentin State Prison, released from serving a sentence of 54 years to life for murder.
 He has earned the nickname "Wall Street" and "The Oracle of San Quentin".
 Curtis Wall Street Carroll has been featured in numerous publications like the Wall Street Journal, Forbes, BBC and NPR.

 Early life

 Carroll was born in Washington, D.C. and later moved to East Oakland, where he grew up.
 His mother was a waitress at a bowling alley and the family was often on welfare.
 He later befriended his mother's drug dealer, who taught him to steal quarters from arcade machines.
 Carroll was eventually caught and sentenced to juvenile hall.

 Prison

 Carroll was arrested for murder in 1996 when he was 17.
 He surrendered to police and was sentenced to a minimum of 54 years with a maximum of life.
 He was illiterate when he was imprisoned but learned to read and write at the age of 20.

 Carroll became interested in the stock market after realizing its financial potential.
 He learned about the markets through newspaper financial sections.
 He got his start investing in penny stocks by cashing in unused postage stamps he bought with revenue from his tobacco sales to other prisoners.

 Carroll was transferred to San Quentin Prison in 2012.